Demonstrating the impact of digital inclusion

 Digital Unite is one of the UK’s leading providers of digital skills learning and the only organisation that focuses exclusively on vocational training and support for Digital Champions.

 For One Digital, Digital Unite will continue to facilitate the Digital Champion infrastructure for each partner project using their existing online train-the-trainer platform, the Digital Champions Network.
 With their evidence base and a learner-led co-design process, they will be using new technologies and teaching approaches to radically extend the Network’s support.
-Digital Unite is also supporting individuals and organisations from a wide variety of sectors with establishing their own local Digital Champion movements underpinned by the Network’s products and services.
+Digital Unite is also

 The Scottish Council for Voluntary Organisations (SCVO) is the membership organisation for Scotland’s charities, voluntary organisations and social enterprises.
 A dedicated team is working across public, private and third sectors in Scotland to increase digital participation.